Patient's Query

 Hello doctor,

-I was working in the garden planting and suddenly my heartbeat bet so strong and fast and I felt a sharp pain in my chest.
+I was working in the garden, planting, when suddenly my heartbeat became very strong and fast, and I felt a sharp pain in my chest.
 It lasted for about three minutes.
-I went and did a stress test.
-I did not feel any pain, only a small short pain in the end that did not even last and was more of a bothering feeling not exactly pain.
-The day I planted was the first day I felt this pain after I made a big effort.
-Is there any danger?
+I went and had a stress test, during which I did not feel any pain—only a brief discomfort at the end that did not last long and was more bothersome than painful.
+The day I planted was the first time I experienced this pain after exerting myself.
+Is there any cause for concern?

 Hello,